SixStringCoder/Simple-Arduino-Brewing/README.md

   A more permenant setup can be made by creating a circuit layout using software such as Eagle, and paying to have it made.
 It should be easier, at least starting out, to connect everything with dupont (jumper wires) and a solderless breadboard.
 The breadboard can be attached to something along with the Arduino, to keep it stable while brewing.
 Velcro, screws, be creative.

-  ### Arduino
+  ### Arduino Setup

-    The first thing to do is download and setup the Arduino IDE.
+  The first thing to do, is download and install the Arduino IDE.